LingmaTongyi/Lingma-SWE-GPT/README.md

 Lingma SWE-GPT has demonstrated impressive performance in software engineering tasks:

-- 🌟 Achieved a **30.2% solution rate on the authoritative SWE-bench Verified** leaderboard for software engineering intelligent agents.
+- 🌟 Achieved a **30.20% (72B) and 18.20% (7B) solution rate on the authoritative SWE-bench Verified** leaderboard for software engineering intelligent agents.
 - 🌟 Achieved a **51.16%** fault location success rate on SWE-bench Verified.
 - 👑 Outperforms other open-source models of similar scale in software engineering-specific tasks (a 22.76% increase compared to Llama 3.1 405B).